blui/sql-query-app/README.md

-# SQL Query Execution Web App
+# SQL Query Explorer Web App

 This web application allows users to write and execute SQL queries against a SQL Server database directly from the browser.
 The app provides a simple and intuitive interface where users can input SQL commands, view real-time query results, and manage their database interactions seamlessly.